uhlik-sinovate-development/SIN-core/doc/README.md

 ### macOS

-Drag Bitcoin Core to your applications folder, and then run Bitcoin Core.
+Drag SIN Core to your applications folder, and then run SIN Core.

 ### Need Help?